t0mg/eenky/README.md

 # eenky — eenk Story Editor

-> [!CAUTION]
-> This project is a work in progress and very fresh off the oven, it's still quite warm and pretty rough around the edges.
-There are broken bits and missing parts.
-And bugs. **Please wait for the first stable release** if you are looking for a smooth ride.

-A forked and heavily extended version of [inkle's Inky](https://github.com/inkle/inky) IDE for authoring, compiling, simulating, and flashing interactive fiction to Xteink e-ink devices running the [eenk firmware](https://github.com/t0mg/eenk).
+A forked and heavily modified version of [inkle's Inky](https://github.com/inkle/inky) IDE for authoring, compiling, simulating, and flashing interactive fiction to Xteink e-ink devices running the [eenk firmware](https://github.com/t0mg/eenk).

 > [!TIP]
 > If you are interested in installing and using eenky rather than looking at its development, check out the [eenk website](https://t0mg.github.io/eenk/)!